rdiess/LAMP/lampArticle.md

   <li>Install the Datadog agent</li>
   <li>Integrate each layer of your LAMP stack with Datadog</li>
   <li>Configure Datadog to collect the desired metrics</li>
-  <li>Customize, organize, and optimize your monitoring experience</li>
+  <li>Customize, organize, and optimize your monitoring experience with custom metrics and custom dashboards</li>
 </ul>

 <!-- Datadog Installation -->